 - Level – we love our 4 ft. level!

-- dry erase or washable marker
+- Dry erase or washable marker

-- kraft paper for making templates (optional)
+- Kraft paper for making templates (optional)

-- Paint and Supplies – (Optional) Paint should be a similar color to the tile
+- Paint and Supplies – (optional) paint should be a similar color to the tile

-- Latex Caulk for Kitchen and Bathrooms
+- Silicone Caulk for Kitchen and Bathrooms (sometimes called latex caulk)

 Additional needs for real stone and glass peel and stick: